 Why do Blinds Get Damaged?

 Most of the issues that we encounter with the blinds are due to improper handling or lack of regular maintenance.
 If you clean the blinds regularly and prevent dirt and grime from settling on the blind slats and the blinds’ mechanism, you can be assured of seamless functionality and great looks that the blinds are known for.
 Pulling too hard on the pull cord, or improper installation can cause the blinds to get disoriented and in such scenarios also blinds don’t function properly.
+Sometimes your blinds might not be suited for the job.
+A wooden blind isn’t ideal for a place with high moisture, such as over a kitchen sink.

 There are some simple best practices regarding the use of blinds in the house.
 If you follow them, you can avoid issues related to the blinds to a large extent.
 Tugging too forcefully on the pull cord can damage the pull cord or the blind strings and hence you need to be gentle with it